physimals/asl-docs/basilcmd_userguide.rst

   references for more information.

 Depending upon the model options chosen there will be a range of parameters for which results will be provided.
-The mluti-step nature of basil means that more parameters are likely ot be found in the later steps, as models of increasingly complexity are fit as the step number is increased.
+The multi-step nature of basil means that more parameters are likely to be found in the later steps, as models of increasingly complexity are fit as the step number is increased.